Calcium chlorate: Production

 This is also the first step of the Liebig process for the manufacture of potassium chlorate.

-In theory, electrolysis of hot calcium chloride solution will give chlorate, analogous to the process used for the manufacture of sodium chlorate.
+In theory, electrolysis of hot calcium chloride solution will produce the chlorate salt, analogous to the process used for the manufacture of sodium chlorate.
 In practice, electrolysis is complicated by calcium hydroxide depositing on the cathode, preventing the flow of current.

 Reactions

 When concentrated solutions of calcium chlorate and potassium chloride are combined, potassium chlorate precipitates: